monsonite/Suite-16/README.md

 The instruction set is very minimal - just to get something running - in hex:

-0x   Load accumulator with 4-bit immediate value x from ROM Cn   Store the accumulator into register n.
+0x   Load accumulator with 4-bit immediate value x from ROM

+Cn   Store the accumulator into register n.

 8n   Add the register n to the accumulator.

 00   Reset the PC to zero - and start again

+The design will be extended to allow for register indirect addressing and immediate modes.

+Currently the registers can only be loaded with an immediate that has been previously loaded into the accumulator.
+This may be improved by having an immediate mode that uses the PC to point to the next word in ROM.

 Misc Notes